olegskl/gulp-stylelint/README.md

 ## Formatters

 Below is the list of currently available stylelint formatters.
-Some of them are bundled with stylelint by default and exposed on `gulpStylelint.formatters`.
+Some of them are bundled with stylelint by default and exposed on `gulpStylelint.formatters` object.
 Others need to be installed.
 You can [write a custom formatter](http://stylelint.io/developer-guide/formatters/) to tailor the reporting to your needs.

  - `"string"` (same as `gulpStylelint.formatters.string`) – bundled with stylelint
  - `"verbose"` (same as `gulpStylelint.formatters.verbose`) – bundled with stylelint